Wider Curriculum (Careers, SMSC, PSHE, Citizenship)

 Spiritual, Moral, Social and Cultural development is at the heart of everything we do at Testbourne Community School and, as such, aspects of SMSC are embedded into each and every curriculum area, whether implicitly or explicitly.
-SMSC and British Values (democracy, the rule of law, liberty, respect & tolerance) are explored in greater depth within the Religious Education programme, PSHE (personal, social, health & economic education) and through themed assemblies.
+SMSC and British Values (democracy, the rule of law, liberty, respect & tolerance) are explored in greater depth within the Religious Education programme, PSHCE (personal, social, health, citizenship & economic education) and through themed assemblies.
 Additionally, students engage in a weekly SMSC session as part of the morning Tutorial Programme; during this time students are given the opportunity to develop their understanding and discuss a range of topical and current issues.

-PSHE (Personal, Social, Health & Economic Education) & Citizenship
+PSHCE (Personal, Social, Health, Citizenship & Economic Education)

 Citizenship is a statutory national curriculum subject that develops students’ understanding of democracy, government and the rights and responsibilities of citizens.
 PSHE is supported by a non-statutory programme of study designed to help students develop the knowledge, skills and attributes they need to keep themselves healthy and safe, and prepare for life and work in modern Britain.
 This curriculum area is further supported by statutory guidance from the Department for Education regarding Relationships, Sex and Health Education (compulsory from September 2020).

-Citizenship and PSHE at Testbourne Community School is predominantly taught through the Tutorial Programme and the Life Skills/SMSC programme, supported by theme days, assemblies and cross-curricular projects.
+Citizenship and PSHE at Testbourne Community School is predominantly taught through timetabled PSHCE lessons (personal, social, health, citizenship & economic education), supported by theme days, assemblies and cross-curricular projects.

 CEIAG (Careers Education, Information, Advice & Guidance)

 Testbourne Community School offers a bespoke programme of careers education, designed to give students age-appropriate information about different progression routes and careers options, and to develop the skills they need to be able to pursue their goals.

 We regularly review our careers programme against the ‘Gatsby benchmarks,’ which is a framework of best practice.
-For more information regarding the CEIAG programme at Testbourne, please contact Mrs Sudds, Deputy Headteacher and Careers Leader at firstname.lastname@example.org or telephone 01256 892061 ex: 209.
+For more information regarding the CEIAG programme at Testbourne, please contact Mr Khawaja, Head of Careers and Enterprise and named Careers Leader at firstname.lastname@example.org.

 During their time at Testbourne Community School, all students are entitled to: